 Let me tell you a secret: Madrid is not another boring capital city.
 And it should not be your second choice after Barcelona.
-I have been living in Madrid for more than four years, so believe me, there’s a ton of things you can do in Madrid.
+I have been living in Madrid for more than four years, so believe me, there’s a ton of free things to do in Madrid.
 But I understand that it is hard to find all the hidden gems and secret places of a city you do not know.
-So one day I was taking the train to Barcelona and I decided to challenge myself: I wanted to write as many cheap or free things you can do in Madrid as I could, and the outcome is the following blogpost.
+So one day I was taking the train to Barcelona and I decided to challenge myself: I wanted to write as many cheap or free things in Madrid as I could, and the outcome is the following blogpost.
 I found 104 cheap or free things you can do in Madrid.
-This list includes the best attractions in Madrid, the most beautiful parks, the best food spots, hidden gems and other secret places.
+This list includes the best attractions in Madrid, the most beautiful parks, the best food spots, hidden gems, and other secret places.
 I even tell you when you can go to the best museums in Madrid for free!
 To be fair, some of the items on the list might not be completely free.
 But I intended to include the cheapest things I could find.
 I promise you, this is the ultimate low-budget guide for Madrid.

 I am keeping this intro short because I know this post will be crazy long.
 So let’s jump right into it.
 Here are 104 cheap things to do in Madrid:

 Interactive Map with all free attractions mentioned in this blogpost:

 This blog post is part of my ‘Madrid Bucket List’ series.
 Here are the remaining posts of the series:

 - The perfect One Day Itinerary for Madrid